oapicf/pinterest-sdk/clients/go/generated/docs/SSIOCreateInsertionOrderRequest.md

 HasAcceptedTermsTime returns a boolean if a field has been set.

-### GetPmpId

-`func (o *SSIOCreateInsertionOrderRequest) GetPmpId() string`

-GetPmpId returns the PmpId field if non-nil, zero value otherwise.

-### GetPmpIdOk

-`func (o *SSIOCreateInsertionOrderRequest) GetPmpIdOk() (*string, bool)`

-GetPmpIdOk returns a tuple with the PmpId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPmpId

-`func (o *SSIOCreateInsertionOrderRequest) SetPmpId(v string)`

-SetPmpId sets PmpId field to given value.

-### GetOrderName

-`func (o *SSIOCreateInsertionOrderRequest) GetOrderName() string`

-GetOrderName returns the OrderName field if non-nil, zero value otherwise.

-### GetOrderNameOk

-`func (o *SSIOCreateInsertionOrderRequest) GetOrderNameOk() (*string, bool)`

-GetOrderNameOk returns a tuple with the OrderName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOrderName

-`func (o *SSIOCreateInsertionOrderRequest) SetOrderName(v string)`

-SetOrderName sets OrderName field to given value.

-### GetOrderLineType

-`func (o *SSIOCreateInsertionOrderRequest) GetOrderLineType() string`

-GetOrderLineType returns the OrderLineType field if non-nil, zero value otherwise.

-### GetOrderLineTypeOk

-`func (o *SSIOCreateInsertionOrderRequest) GetOrderLineTypeOk() (*string, bool)`

-GetOrderLineTypeOk returns a tuple with the OrderLineType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOrderLineType

-`func (o *SSIOCreateInsertionOrderRequest) SetOrderLineType(v string)`

-SetOrderLineType sets OrderLineType field to given value.

-### GetAcceptedTermsId

-`func (o *SSIOCreateInsertionOrderRequest) GetAcceptedTermsId() string`

-GetAcceptedTermsId returns the AcceptedTermsId field if non-nil, zero value otherwise.

-### GetAcceptedTermsIdOk

-`func (o *SSIOCreateInsertionOrderRequest) GetAcceptedTermsIdOk() (*string, bool)`

-GetAcceptedTermsIdOk returns a tuple with the AcceptedTermsId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAcceptedTermsId

-`func (o *SSIOCreateInsertionOrderRequest) SetAcceptedTermsId(v string)`

-SetAcceptedTermsId sets AcceptedTermsId field to given value.

-### GetBilltoCompanyId
+### GetBilltoBillingAddressId

-`func (o *SSIOCreateInsertionOrderRequest) GetBilltoCompanyId() string`
+`func (o *SSIOCreateInsertionOrderRequest) GetBilltoBillingAddressId() string`

-GetBilltoCompanyId returns the BilltoCompanyId field if non-nil, zero value otherwise.
+GetBilltoBillingAddressId returns the BilltoBillingAddressId field if non-nil, zero value otherwise.

-### GetBilltoCompanyIdOk
+### GetBilltoBillingAddressIdOk

-`func (o *SSIOCreateInsertionOrderRequest) GetBilltoCompanyIdOk() (*string, bool)`
+`func (o *SSIOCreateInsertionOrderRequest) GetBilltoBillingAddressIdOk() (*string, bool)`

-GetBilltoCompanyIdOk returns a tuple with the BilltoCompanyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBilltoBillingAddressIdOk returns a tuple with the BilltoBillingAddressId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBilltoCompanyId
+### SetBilltoBillingAddressId

-`func (o *SSIOCreateInsertionOrderRequest) SetBilltoCompanyId(v string)`
+`func (o *SSIOCreateInsertionOrderRequest) SetBilltoBillingAddressId(v string)`

-SetBilltoCompanyId sets BilltoCompanyId field to given value.
+SetBilltoBillingAddressId sets BilltoBillingAddressId field to given value.

 ### GetBilltoBusinessAddressId